-Animations Online is a specialist web-based magazine for contemporary puppetry and object theatre.
+Animations Online is a web-based magazine for contemporary puppetry and object theatre.
 We explore the full spectrum of practice, ranging from traditional puppetry to experimental visual theatre, art and film.
-Explore the site for reviews, festival previews and features, delve into our archive and visit our blog.

 Send story ideas and show information to email@example.com.

 Writers – Jeremy Bidgood, Patricia Brennan, Leslie Burton, Matthew Isaac Cohen, Darren East, Kristin Fredricksson, Helen Jauregui, Song Jungmin, Katharine Kavanagh, Nigel Luck, Eleanor Margolies, Celia Mendizabal, Beccy Smith, Isobel Smith, EJ Stedman, Ellen de Vries

 Bloggers – Louise Alexander, Joni-Rae Carrack, Beth Crane, Isabel Lyster, Boris & Sergey, The Paper Cinema

 Join us – email firstname.lastname@example.org if you're interested in writing for us